oli414/CheatSaver/README.md

 To prevent issues with scenarios Cheat Saver looks for a ride or shop with `--cheats` in the name upon loading a map.

 ![](https://i.imgur.com/bTbUpn1.png)

+## Installation
+Copy the JS file in the `build` directory from this repository to `OpenRCT2/plugin`, you can access the tools via the map toolbar.